beingbing/java-springboot/src/main/java/be/springboot/pp/javacore/collections/stack.md

         for (int i = 0; i < expression.length(); i++) {
             char c = expression.charAt(i);

-            // If character is an operand, add it to the result if (Character.isLetterOrDigit(c)) {
+            // If a character is an operand, add it to the result if (Character.isLetterOrDigit(c)) {
                 result.append(c);
             }